kurtmdean/networks-bot/README.md

 ### Commands

-!network: Print the entire stored network
+    - network: Print the entire stored network

-!weight <nickname>: Print the weight of the link between caller and the member with the given nickname.
+    - weight <nickname>: Print the weight of the link between caller and the member with the given nickname.
-!weight <nickname> <nickname>: Print the weight of the link between the two members with the two given nicknames.
+    - weight <nickname> <nickname>: Print the weight of the link between the two members with the two given nicknames.

-!neighbors: Print the connections between caller and all other members.
+    - neighbors: Print the connections between caller and all other members.
-!neighbors <nickname>: Print the connections between the member with the given nickname and all other members.
+    - neighbors <nickname>: Print the connections between the member with the given nickname and all other members.

 ## Goals